takuto0126/TMTGEM/tmtgem/doc/TMTGEM_manual_v1_3.md

 Figure 9.
 Result for sea surface deformation of the comcot simulation, drawn by $./plot_z.sh 000600 in Easter/flow.

 ![Fig10](./images/Fig10.png)
 Figure 10. (a) Vertical component of tsunami magnetic field, drawn by “./bxyaplot.sh 000060 3”.
-The black contour is |vh|, and green contour means the ocean depth of 2800 m. (b) Fz from IGRF model, drawn by “./plotgeomag.sh”. (c) The vertically integrated total electric current in the ocean, drawn by “./ixyhplot_xy.sh 000060”, where the black contour is the same as (a) and arrows indicate directions of electric current. (d) Ocean surface conductivity, drawn by “./plotcond.sh”. (a) – (d) figures were made in TMTGEMv1.1/Easter/em.
+The black contour is |vh|, and green contour means the ocean depth of 2800 m. (b) Fz from IGRF model, drawn by “./plotgeomag.sh”. (c) The vertically integrated total electric current in the ocean, drawn by “./ixyhplot_xy.sh 000060”, where the black contour is the same as (a) and arrows indicate directions of electric current. (d) Ocean surface conductivity, drawn by “./plotcond.sh”. (a) – (d) figures were made in TMTGEM/Easter/em.

 4.4 Sample 4: Chile
-	TMTGEMv1.1 newly became capable of dealing with topography area whose top right corner is in land.
+	TMTGEM newly became capable of dealing with topography area whose top right corner is in land.
 In the same manner as,

-in TMTGEMv1.1/Chile/flow/
+in TMTGEM/Chile/flow/

 	$./run_comcot.sh

-in TMTGEMv1.1/Chile/mesh/
+in TMTGEM/Chile/mesh/

 	$./tetmeshgen.sh

-in TMTGEMv1.1/Chile/em/
+in TMTGEM/Chile/em/

 	$./run.sh